 Hormonal implants and injections are very effective if used correctly, but can cause side effects.
-Speak with your doctor or healthcare provider about the form of contraception that best suits your needs.
+Speaking with a doctor or nurse can help you to choose the method of contraception that best suits your needs.

 - It lasts for three years.

-- It costs around $34 for Medicare card holders and is cheaper for healthcare card holders.
+- It costs about $36 for Medicare card holders (less for healthcare card holders).

 - At most, it takes just one week to start working (depending on when the implant is inserted).

-- It can be used by most women who can’t take synthetic oestrogens.
+- It can be used by most women who cannot take synthetic oestrogens.

 - Women usually start ovulating again within three weeks of removing the implant.

-- Some bruising and discomfort around the implant is common and might last up to a week.
+- Some bruising and discomfort around the implant is common and may last for up to a week.

-- It can cause irregularities with periods, such as breakthrough bleeding.
+- It can cause irregularities with periods, such as unscheduled bleeding.

-- It can cause headaches, acne, breast tenderness or increased appetite.
+- It can cause headaches, acne, breast tenderness and increased appetite.

 - It can move from its original position under the skin.

-- There is a slight risk of infection or bleeding around the implant.
+- There is a slight risk of infection and bleeding around the implant.

-Injectable contraceptives prevent ovulation and thicken the mucus in the cervix, preventing sperm from getting through.
-They also cause changes to the lining of the uterus, making it difficult for a fertilised egg to stick.
-Injectable contraceptives can also be used to treat women with menstrual problems.
+The contraceptive injection prevents ovulation and thickens the mucus in the cervix, preventing sperm from getting through.
+It can also be used to treat women with menstrual problems.

-You will need to talk with your doctor or healthcare provider before you start using DMPA, as this form of contraception isn’t suitable for all women.
+You will need to talk with a doctor or nurse before you start using the contraceptive injection, as this method is not suitable for all women.

-- It’s safe to use when breastfeeding, especially if the baby is over six weeks old.
+- It is safe to use when breastfeeding, especially if the baby is over six weeks old.

-- About 50 per cent of women using injectable contraceptives don’t have periods, which some women see as an advantage.
+- About 50 per cent of women using the contraceptive injection do not have periods, which some women see as an advantage.

-- The injection can’t be reversed or withdrawn, so side effects might last 12 to 14 weeks.
+- It cannot be reversed or withdrawn, which means side effects may last for 12 to 14 weeks.

-- It can produce unpredictable irregularities with periods.
+- It can cause unpredictable irregularities with periods.

-- There is a delay in return to fertility after the injection is stopped.
+- There is a delay in return to fertility after the contraceptive injection is stopped.

 - It can be associated with a reduction in bone density.

-- Some women experience side effects such as weight gain, headaches or depression.
+- Some women experience side effects such as weight gain, headaches and depression.

 Other types of contraception

 There are a number of contraceptive methods available in Australia.
-Speak with your doctor or healthcare provider about your options.
+Speaking with a doctor or nurse can help you to understand your options.
 The method you choose will depend on your general health, lifestyle and relationships.
-It’s important to weigh up the benefits and possible negative effects of each method and think about your current and future needs.
+It is important to weigh up the benefits and possible negative effects of each method, and consider your current and future needs.

 Where to get help